 We’ve all seen someone performing this one-legged circus, with the same initial thought, "how the hell is this happening?"
 So in light of this grandiose desire to be able to “Pistol," we’ve taken it upon ourselves to show you from start to finish, how to gain the strength, perfect the technique, and to ultimately get to your eminent goal and desire of being able to perform the omnipotent pistol squat .
-Your welcome!
-Now first, let's talk about the benefits.
+You're welcome!
+So before we show you how to do one legged squats, let's talk about the benefits.

 Benefits Of Bilaterial & Unilateral Exercise